Diplomats Seethe at Getting Bumped by Senate Veterans and Widows

 “Holds for no real reason other than to make his administration fail and anger his donors,” Morgan said.
 “It ensures failure.”

 But Cruz isn’t the only target of nominees’ ire.
-On Wednesday, one of the most prominent ambassador nominees currently in foreign affairs training in D.C. expressed frustration with the White House’s handling of the situation, laying some of the blame on Biden’s longtime faith in compromise.
+On Wednesday, one of the most prominent ambassador nominees expressed frustration with the White House’s handling of the situation, laying some of the blame on Biden’s longtime faith in compromise.

-“Legislative affairs has left appointees behind with the rest of the Biden agenda,” the nominee said, according to someone in the room at the time, “because they’re still operating like this is the Joe Biden Senate of the ’90s.”
+“Legislative affairs has left appointees behind with the rest of the Biden agenda,” the nominee said, according to someone familiar with the exchange, “because they’re still operating like this is the Joe Biden Senate of the ’90s.”